victory316/victory316/README.md

 ### Hi there 👋

 - Currently working on <b>Supergene co.</b>
-- 4 years of Android development experience
+- 4 years of Android native app development
 - Continuing study on clean architechure and <b>'comfortable'</b> codes

 ### I'm Used to